jahway603/RynDailyQuestLoop/Dailies ReadMe.txt

 	Under the Line containing "Landcell in front of bots to return to previous meta" Update the Landblock to the block in front of the bot.

 LSRecall - Will use Lifestone Recall(not where you end up when you die) to get to candeth if you don't have the candeth recall for Purging the Corruption quest turnin.
-Grael - Will enable the use of lifestone sending to bring you to Dark Isle LS, otherwise the quest is skipped.
 TuskerSecondary - Will use secondary portal recall to get to Prodigal Tusker instead of running from Facility Hub.
 Very long run for this quest.
-RynthidWeapon - Will Run Rynthid as the last quest in the loop.
-Warning very deadly quest to run on a meta will complete the quest but not 100% safe if your fellow is not strong.

 Under %%% Edit Fellow Count %%% in %%Options%% state.
 	Change setpvar[FellowCount,number] to the number of members you plan to run the meta with.